 Shara Syed Masood, a Senior Motor Executive with NTUC Income, loves her job and relishes in the intangible rewards she gains from it.
 However, as a mother of three young boys, aged 8, 5, and 3 respectively, she also understands that they need her attention too.

-Shara worked out a half-day flexi work arrangement with her company and she is now able to do what she love and spend time with her family.
+Shara worked out a half-day flexi work arrangement with her company and she is now able to do what she loves and spend time with her family.

 7. Unions Helping Employees Seek Help and Benefits